ManishPrakkash/collabApp_frontend/DEPLOYMENT.md

 2. Wait for the build and deployment to complete
 3. Once finished, Vercel will provide a deployment URL

+> **Note on API_URL circular dependency**: If you haven't deployed your backend yet, use a temporary placeholder for `NEXT_PUBLIC_API_URL` (like `https://your-app-name.onrender.com`).
+After deploying the backend to Render, come back to Vercel and update this environment variable with the actual backend URL.

 ### 5. Verify Deployment

 1. Visit your deployment URL